-- 1. Look for elongated zones with a strong temperature gradient or stations undergoing rapid changes in temperature over a short period of time. - 2.
-Look for a similar region with a strong dew point gradient or stations that experience rapid changes in dew point. - 3.
+- 1. Look for elongated zones with a strong temperature gradient or stations undergoing rapid changes in temperature over a short period of time when the front passes. - 2.
+Look for a similar region with a strong dew point gradient or stations that experience rapid changes in dew point over a few hours when the front passes. - 3.
 Look for a strong pressure gradient or change.
 Look for stations with falling pressures that are followed by rising pressures.
-Fronts, especially cold fronts, tend to lie in sharp pressure troughs. - 4.
+Fronts, especially cold fronts, tend to lie in sharp pressure troughs that are followed by rapidly rises in pressure. - 4.
 Look for a line of abrupt wind shifts.
-Wind shifts can be 90° and greater, especially wind shifts associated with sharp cold fronts. - 5.
+Wind shifts can be 90° and greater or distance of 100 kilometers or less, especially wind shifts associated with sharp cold fronts. - 5.
 Check cloud cover and any significant weather (e.g. rain, snow, blowing sand...) for patterns that are consistent with frontal models.
 Point 5 is the least reliable "rule".